directus/directus/docs/reference/system/permissions.md

 # Permissions

-> Permissions are assigned to Roles, and control data access throughout the platform.
+> Permissions are assigned to Policies, and control data access throughout the platform.
 > [Learn more about Permissions](/user-guide/overview/glossary#permissions).

 ## The Permission Object